UNStats/website/gatsby-theme-2020/content/thematic-areas/TA1.md

 ---
 id: TA1
+color: forumBlue
 title: New approaches to capacity development for better data
+subtitle: Supporting broad data ecosystems in countries.
 ---

-_Supporting broad data ecosystems in countries._

 This thematic area covers new approaches to capacity development to address the changing needs of data producers and data users in the context of new